My IBM Log in Subscribe

 Speed operations with AIOps

 There are many benefits to using artificial intelligence for IT operations (AIOps).
-By infusing AI into IT operations, companies can harness the considerable power of NLP, big data, and ML models to automate and streamline operational workflows, and monitor event correlation and causality determination.
+By infusing AI into IT operations, companies can use the considerable power of NLP, big data and ML models to automate and streamline operational workflows and monitor event correlation and causality determination.

 AIOps is one of the fastest ways to boost ROI from digital transformation investments.
-Process automation is often centered on efforts to optimize spend, achieve greater operational efficiency and incorporate new and innovative technologies, which often translate into a better customer experience.
-More benefits from AI include building a more sustainable IT system and improving the continuous integration/continuous (CI/CD) delivery pipelines.
+Process automation is often centered on efforts to optimize expenditure, achieve greater operational efficiency and incorporate new and innovative technologies, which often translate into a better customer experience.
+More benefits from AI include building a more sustainable IT system and improving the continuous integration or continuous (CI/CD) delivery pipelines.

 Automate coding and app modernization